ambroseikpele/afrimarket/docs/methods.md

 ## **Exchange Methods**
-The exchange methods will help you get information about a specific exchange such as the Nigerian Stock Exchange or the Botswana Stock exchange.
+The exchange methods will help you get information about a specific exchange such as the Nigerian Stock Exchange or the Botswana Stock Exchange.

 Afrimarket currently defines 4 methods to help you interact with information about an exchange.
-To use any of these methods, you have to firstly define an exchange to work with.
+To use any of these methods, you have to first define an exchange to work with.
 Here's a simple example using the Nigerian Stock Exchange:
 ```python
 import afrimarket as afm